systematic-magic/aop/references.rst

 If you find duplicate references, please contact the author asking to correct the reference list.

 14.4.2.
-Check for references translated into Eglish from other language (usually you can spot those by keywords: translation, tranflated from, in Chineese, in French etc).
+Check for references translated into English from other language (usually you can spot those by keywords: translation, translated from, in Chinese, in French etc).
 Those references should comply to the following format:

 	| :sample:`Author list.
 [Title of the article].
 [Article in Chinese].
 Journal Name.
 1072; 1: 1-2.` (doi is optional)
 	|